AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 ```

 ## Building the output...
 We will serve files from a directory called *dist*.
-This folder will contain the result of buildin/processing/transpiling the code we have written in the *src* folder.
+This folder will contain the result of building the code we have written in the *src* folder.
 To do this, we wil use **gulp**.

 ### tsconfig.json
 The first thing we need to do is turn the typescript files we have written into javascript files.
 We use the typescript compiler to do this, with some options specific to our project - these options go into a file called *tsconfig.json*.

-Create the tsconfig.jsonn file in the prohect root and add the following...
+Create the tsconfig.json file in the project root and add the following...
 ```
 {
     "compilerOptions": {